 Gulf Region - aquatic species at risk

-The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) is an independent committee of experts, which assesses the status of a species based on the best available information, including scientific data, local ecological information and Aboriginal traditional knowledge.
-Once aquatic species are assessed, DFO is responsible for making a recommendation to the Minister of the Environment and Climate Change on whether or not to list the species under SARA.
+The activities led by the species at risk program begin when DFO receives species status assessments from the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+COSEWIC is an independent committee of experts who assess the situation of a given species based on the best available information, including scientific data, local ecological data, and Aboriginal traditional knowledge.
+DFO then develops a recommendation to the Minister of Environment and Climate Change on whether or not to list the species under SARA.

-Species at risk in your area
+Species at risk in your region

-Read more about recovering species at risk.
+Learn more about the recovery of species at risk.

 - Date modified: